U.S. Route 24 in Michigan: Monroe County and Downriver

 US 24 crosses the Ohio state line and follows Telegraph Road northeasterly through Monroe County.
 The highway runs parallel to the Lake Erie shoreline, farther inland than both I-75 (Detroit–Toledo Freeway) or M-125 (Dixie Highway).
-The area around the trunkline is a mixture of farm friends and clusters of houses.
-Luna Pier Road connects US 24 to M-125 near Erie; this roadway is an unsigned highway called Connector 125 that runs as a connector route between the two highways.
+The area around the trunkline is a mixture of farm fields and clusters of houses.
+Luna Pier Road connects US 24 to M-125 near Erie; this roadway is an unsigned highway designated Connector 125 that runs as a connector route between the two highways.
 Further north, US 24 passes to the west side of Monroe, meeting the eastern terminus of M-50 (Custer Road) near Custer Airport.
 The trunkline crosses the River Raisin near this intersection as well.
 North of Monroe near Stoney Creek, M-125 merges into US 24 and terminates.
 Further north, US 24 crosses I-275 before passing near the Flat Rock Speedway.
 The highway then crosses the Huron River and into Wayne County, entering the Downriver area.

 Telegraph Road runs through downtown Flat Rock as it parallels the Lake Erie shoreline.
 North of the city in Brownstown Township, Telegraph Road and US 24 turn due north; Connector 24 runs along Dix–Toledo Highway to connect US 24 to I-75 near Woodhaven.
 There is another unsigned highway, Connector 240, in Taylor that provides access from southbound US 24 to southbound I-75 and from northbound I-75 to northbound US 24 between a pair of interchanges near the Southland Center.
 Telegraph continues northward through Taylor, widening into a boulevard and gaining a median.
 Traffic turning left onto the road needs to perform a Michigan left maneuver to do so, and drivers changing directions along US 24 have to use the U-turn crossovers in the median.
 From here north, the road runs through residential areas of the suburb approximately 3 mi east of Detroit Metropolitan Airport, lined with various businesses immediately adjacent to the roadway.
 It crosses the South Branch of the Ecorse River.
 There are a pair of interchanges on US 24 for Ecorse Road and I-94 (Detroit Industrial Freeway), the latter being of the single point urban interchange (SPUI) design.